Freeseer/freeseer/docs/source/userguide/youtube-uploader.rst

 ----------

 The Youtube Uploader has been built entirely from scratch, and uses the lastest Google Data API v3.
-The latest API has fundamentally different security and authentication procedures than previous versions.
+The latest API has fundamentally different security and authentication procedures than previous versions, for more information on the backing technology, please see <http://oauth.net/2/>.
 As such, the upload process can seem a little daunting at first glance, but in the end its actually quite easy to use, and future features like livestreaming, could build upon this.
 ::